 Family friendly accommodation:

-Baby cots can be added to all rooms, and the sofas in the Deluxe Rooms, 1-Bedroom Suites and Family Suites can be made up as extra beds.
-If you can stretch to one of the Deluxe Suites, you’ll get 2 bedrooms (one a twin that’s ideal for kids), plus 2 ensuite bathrooms (both with tubs and separate showers) and a large living/dining area with sofabeds.
+Baby cots can be added to all rooms, and the sofas in the Premium Rooms, Lofts and Family Suites can be made up as extra beds.
+If you can stretch to one of the Lifestyle Suites, you’ll get 2 bedrooms (one a twin that’s ideal for kids), plus 2 ensuite bathrooms (both with tubs and separate showers) and a large living/dining area with sofabeds.

 The hotel is located on a quiet sidestreet in central Prague, just outside the Old Town.
 The city’s major sights are all within walking distance.